JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-full-stack-app.md

 ### Turn on production mode

-To turn on a compilation with optimizations for the JavaScript assets, pass another flag to the build
+To turn on a compilation with optimizations for the JavaScript assets, pass another flag to the build process.
+In the **Run/Debug Configurations** menu, set the environment variable `ORG_GRADLE_PROJECT_isProduction` to `true`.
-process: `ORG_GRADLE_PROJECT_isProduction` should be set to `true`.
 You can set this environment variable when you deploy the application to the target environment.

 #### Relevant Gradle configuration {initial-collapse-state="collapsed"}